 New Jersey (the "Settlement Agreement") brought on behalf of purchasers of all Cendant and CUC publicly traded securities, other than PRIDES, between May 1995 and August 1998.
 Under the Settlement Agreement, the Company would pay the class members approximately \$2.85 billion in cash.
 The definitive settlement document was approved by the U.S. District Court by order dated August 14, 2000.
 Certain parties in the class action have appealed the District Court's orders approving the plan of allocation of the settlement fund and awarding of attorneys' fees and expenses to counsel for the lead plaintiffs.
 No appeals challenging the fairness of the \$2.85 billion settlement amount were filed.
-The U.S. Court of Appeals for the Third Circuit has not issued a briefing schedule for the appeals.
+The U.S. Court of Appeals for the Third Circuit has issued a briefing schedule for the appeals pursuant to which a briefing will be concluded in the middle of February 2001.
+No date for oral argument has been set.
 Accordingly, the Company will not be required to fund the settlement amount of \$2.85 billion for some time.
 However, the Settlement Agreement required the Company to post collateral in the form of credit facilities and/or surety bonds by November 13, 2000.
 See Note 27 -- Subsequent Events.